-This online, self paced training program on Interviewing, Report Writing, and Testifying in Child Custody Cases is presented by Dr. David Martindale.
-The differences in interviewing techniques, styles, and questions in clinical versus forensic settings will be highlighted.
-Interviewing elements will be discussed as will additional elements such as scheduling matters, cognitive and attitudinal biases, and interviewing styles.
+This online, self-paced training program on Interviewing, Report Writing, and Testifying in Child Custody Cases is presented by Dr. David Martindale.
+The differences in interviewing techniques, styles, and questions in clinical versus forensic settings are highlighted.
+Interviewing elements are discussed as are additional elements such as scheduling matters, cognitive and attitudinal biases, and interviewing styles.
 There are many components involved in interviewing adults and children.
-This course will describe how to interview litigants, non-party sources, and collateral sources and will also describe how to interview (a) credentialed professionals, (b) individuals presumed not to be aligned, and (c) individuals presumed to be aligned.
-General issues regarding the usefulness and weight of collateral sources will also be discussed.
+This course describes how to interview litigants, non-party sources, and collateral sources and also describes how to interview (a) credentialed professionals, (b) individuals presumed not to be aligned, and (c) individuals presumed to be aligned.
+General issues regarding the usefulness and weight of collateral sources are also discussed.

-Elements of Interviewing children will also be discussed, including: Assessing cognitive capacity and maturity; the use of interview facilitation mechanisms; the issue of possible coaching of children; addressing source misattribution; and interviewing the allegedly alienated child(ren).
-Potential problems with interviewing, including refusals to respond, invocations of Fifth amendment, and requests for assistance or emotional support, will also be discussed.
+Elements of Interviewing children are discussed, including: Assessing cognitive capacity and maturity; the use of interview facilitation mechanisms; the issue of possible coaching of children; addressing source misattribution; and interviewing the allegedly alienated child(ren).
+Potential problems with interviewing, including refusals to respond, invocations of Fifth amendment, and requests for assistance or emotional support, are also discussed.

-This course will use case studies and case law examples to guide participants through how to formulate your opinions in your report.
-Participants will learn how to decide what format to use when drafting the final report and whether it should be reviewed; and who is entitled to review it.
-The report delivery and distribution will also be briefly over viewed.
-General issues regarding reports will also be discussed, including: Descriptive reports v.
+This course uses case studies and case law examples to guide participants through how to formulate your opinions in your report.
+Participants learn how to decide what format to use when drafting the final report and whether it should be reviewed; and who is entitled to review it.
+The report delivery and distribution are also briefly overviewed.
+General issues regarding reports are also discussed, including: Descriptive reports v.
 Prescriptive reports; Dispassionate reports v.
 Persuasive reports; Data, opinions, and recommendations; and articulating limitations.

-Finally, the course will address the issue of offering expert testimony.
-General issues in establishing the contract, financial responsibility, payment arrangements, discovery, and defining expert will be described.
-Participants will also learn about preparing for trial including file organization, homework, and updating your CV; along with learning opportunities from judicial decisions and trial transcripts.
-The elements of effective and ineffective testimony by court-appointed evaluators and elements of effective testimony on direct, use of jargon, complex explanations, and more will also be discussed.
-Skills needed to respond effectively to aggressive cross-examination; testimony by retained work product reviewers; case-blind didactic testimony; and testimony by treating practitioners are also topics that will be covered.
+Finally, the course addresses the issue of offering expert testimony.
+General issues in establishing the contract, financial responsibility, payment arrangements, discovery, and defining expert are described.
+Participants also learn about preparing for trial including file organization, homework, and updating your CV; along with learning opportunities from judicial decisions and trial transcripts.
+The elements of effective and ineffective testimony by court-appointed evaluators and elements of effective testimony on direct, use of jargon, complex explanations, and more are discussed.
+Skills needed to respond effectively to aggressive cross-examination; testimony by retained work product reviewers; case-blind didactic testimony; and testimony by treating practitioners are also topics that are covered.

 The fee for this training program is $500.00 and participants should expect to commit approximately 20 CE hours to completing this training program.
-At the end of the training program there will be a quiz that must be passed with a 70% in order to advance in the course.
+At the end of the training program, there is a quiz that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This course is relevant for mental health professionals who conduct forensic evaluations or who intend to add forensic evaluation to their practice.
 Legal professionals will also find this workshop to be of particular interest if they are involved as counsel to plaintiffs or defendants in civil rights and personal injury litigation.
 This course is for beginner, intermediate, and advanced level clinicians.